SegFault2017/MazeGen/Readme.md

 ## Maze Generator and Path Finding
-Randoly generate an n x n maze by using graph algorithms learnt from course cs341.
+Randomly generate an n x n maze by using graph algorithms learnt from course cs341.
 Find a unqiue path on the maze by using search algorithms learnt from course cs466.

 ## Constructor Methods